danehans/openstack-folsom-guide/README.md

 Horizon : OK
 Quantum with OVS Plugin & Agent : OK

-Quantum L3 -> in progress
+Quantum L3 -> in progress (I need to explain how to use Floating IP)